AyushAgraw/NodeJs-MongoDB-Deployment/README.md

 ## Notes

 * Ensure MongoDB connection details in `.env` are correct.
-* Terraform will create necessary AWS resources (EC2, Security Groups, Docker container, etc.) automatically.
+* Terraform will create all necessary AWS resources automatically.
 * App will be accessible via the public URL output by Terraform.

 ---